hungcq/knowledge-repo/wip/microservices-patterns.md

   - Can be organized into group: handle problems in a particular area
   - Pattern language: collection of related patterns that solve problems within a particular domain
 - Microservice pattern language:
-  - Def: collection of interrelated software architecture and design patterns for microservices
   - Software pattern: solves a software architecture or design problem by defining a set of collaborating software elements:
     - Object-oriented pattern: contains collaborating classes
     - High level design pattern: contains collaborating services